Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- Mixon put up 50 rushing yards in his only career matchup against the Chiefs, 27.5 fewer yards than his over/under in Sunday's game.
+- Mixon's 50 rushing yards in his only career matchup against the Chiefs are 27.5 fewer yards than his over/under in Sunday's game.

 - Mixon did not have a touchdown run in that matchup against the Chiefs.